ijlyttle/time-vega/README.md

     ## x    datetime64[ns]
     ## dtype: object

-This brings a number of things into focus - my apologies for noting things that should be evident from reading the documentation.

-The first is that what is being stored is the number of nanoseconds from an epoch.
-Because we did not fix a timezone, it seems we are using a “local” timezone where this is the number of seconds from an epoch defined in that timezone.
+Because we did not fix a timezone, it seems we are using a “local” timezone where this is the number of seconds from an epoch defined in that timezone - similar to what happens in R for the naive case.

-The internal representation is different from R (`as.POSIXct()`) for this case where the timezone is not specified and the format is ambiguous.
-This internal representation is equivalent to that using R (`readr::parse_datetime()`).

 -----